 The largest component in the price of aggregate is transportation.
 Pits become more competitive the closer they are to the job.
-Aggregate sales from Susan Lake have been transported as far away as two hundred kilometres.
-This bodes well for the new area the Corporation is developing at Logan River as it is much closer to numerous oil sand developments south of Fort McMurray.
+Aggregate sales from Susan Lake have been transported as far away as two hundred kilometers.
+This bodes well for the new areas the Corporation is developing.
+The Logan Pit is much closer to numerous oil sand developments south of Fort McMurray.
+The Kearl Pit is located approximately 60 kilometers east of the Susan Lake aggregate operation and in the immediate vicinity of major oil sands operations surrounding the project area.